Particl-Community/academy/guides/guide_mp_setup_installation.rst

 .. danger::

-	Always make sure your Tor is up-to-date with the latest version.
+	Always make sure your :term:`Tor` is up-to-date with the latest version.
 This is a critical requirement that, if not followed, can heavily compromise your online privacy and potentially let other people spy on your online activity.

 The *only* privacy setting not turned on by default is the ability to keep your IP address anonymous when using Particl.
 This is done by routing your client's connection through Tor, a networking protocol designed to anonymize your IP address.

 .. attention::

-	Tor isn't enabled by default on Particl because it requires extra care from you to be truly safe.
+	:term:`Tor` isn't enabled by default on Particl because it requires extra care from you to be truly safe.
 It's a network that runs independently from Particl on your computer and needs you to keep important security considerations in mind.

 Install and Run Tor
 -------------------

 To make sure you don't download a compromised version of Tor, always make sure to download it from their official website.
-What good would updating Tor do to you if it lets the door wide open to hackers?
+What good would updating :term:`Tor` do to you if it lets the door wide open to hackers?

-To avoid any `man-in-the-middle-attack <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`_, always verify the cryptographic signature of the Tor files you download, even if it's from Tor's official website.
+To avoid any `man-in-the-middle-attack <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`_, always verify the cryptographic signature of the :term:`Tor` files you download, even if it's from Tor's official website.

-To do so, follow this tutorial on `how to verify Tor signatures <https://support.torproject.org/tbb/how-to-verify-signature/>`_ written by the Tor team itself.
+To do so, follow this tutorial on `how to verify Tor signatures <https://support.torproject.org/tbb/how-to-verify-signature/>`_ written by the :term:`Tor` team itself.

-The Tor network can be installed using three different methods.
-Always make sure that, regardless of the installation method you choose, Tor is running the latest version before using it.
+The :term:`Tor` network can be installed using three different methods.
+Always make sure that, regardless of the installation method you choose, :term:`Tor` is running the latest version before using it.

 Using the Tor Browser